 DRS and Disability Determination, video transcript

-Bruce Smith, Professional relations Office: We look at each case on an individual bases and make sure that we make the correct decision on it.
-Because we do know that peoples lives depend on it.
+Bruce Smith, Professional relations Office: We look at each case on an individual basis and make sure that we make the correct decision on it.
+Because we do know that people's lives depend on it.

 VO: Disability Determination is a division of the state Department of Rehabilitation Services.
 But the program is funded by the federal government to determine eligibility for Social Security disability benefits.
 Disability examiners and consulting physicians or psychologists work as a team on the medical review process.
 They decide whether or not applicants are disabled or blind based on medical evidence and federal rules and regulations.